empathyco/academy-batches/README.md

 To help curious people understand their growth we have develop the current repository.
 It links their work to a main source of truth.

 # Batches & links

+This same set of documents is also deployed to a [Webpage](https://empathyco.github.io/academy-batches/).

 ## 2022
 [<img src="https://github.com/alvarorg14/academy-batches/blob/main/assets/fall-batch.png?raw=true" alt="Fall Batch 22"/>](Path/batch_fall2022/blog/fellows.md)